CIÉ 201 Class: Replacement engines

+Push-pull services

-From 1969 the class were given new duties, being partnered with former 2600 class diesel multiple units converted to four-car push-pull carriage rakes to operate the suburban services around Dublin.
-In 1984 the Dublin suburban lines over which they worked were electrified and new electric multiple units known as the 8100s operated the newly named Dublin Area Rapid Transit (DART) system.
+From the early 1970s the class were given new duties, being partnered with former 2600 class diesel multiple units converted to push-pull carriage rakes to operate the suburban services around Dublin.
+In 1984 the Dublin suburban lines over which they worked were electrified as the Dublin Area Rapid Transit (DART) system and operated by the new 8100 Class electric multiple units.

+Withdrawal

 The first member of the class to be withdrawn was No. B201, being bomb damaged in 1973.
-The remaining members of the class, except for the six sold to NIR, were withdrawn over the two years following the opening of the DART system having completed 30 years service for their operators.
+The remaining members of the class, except for the six sold to NIR, were withdrawn over the two years following the opening of the DART system, having completed 30 years service for their operators.

 Numbering

-When built, these locomotives were numbered C201-C234, and as locomotives were re-engined, they were renumbered B201-B234 to reflect their increased power.
-However, the prefix letter was later dropped.
+When built, the locomotives were numbered C201–C234.
+As locomotives were re-engined they were renumbered B201–B234 to reflect their increased power.
+The prefix letter was later dropped.

 Livery

 Over the years the class has carried six different liveries.
-When introduced they were painted an all-over silver livery which unfortunately dirtied quickly and was not a good advert for dieselisation.
-This was followed by all-over CIÉ green livery with a thin lighter green band on the lower panels, giving a uniform appearance to the train sets.
+When introduced they were painted an all-over silver-grey livery which unfortunately dirtied quickly.
+This was followed by all-over CIÉ green livery with a thin lighter green band on the lower panels.
 In the next change black became the base colour with just a white relief around the top panel, which opened to a squared-off 'V' between the cab windows.
-Some locomotives received large yellow panel to the cab fronts to aid visibility.
-With the adaptation by CIÉ of its "Black and Tan" scheme in the mid-1960s, the locomotives received this livery with a white line at roof level to match the coaches.
-The last CIÉ livery was of Golden Brown with a very broad black band covering the upper panels at the level of, and as wide as, the cab windows.
+Some locomotives received large yellow panels on the cab fronts to aid visibility.
+With the adoption of CIÉ's "black and tan" scheme in the mid-1960s, the locomotives received this livery with a white line at roof level to match the coaches.
+The last CIÉ livery was golden brown with a very broad black band covering the upper panels at the level of, and as wide as, the cab windows.

 Those locomotives sold to NIR carried their blue livery.